Rob Collins (musician): Death

-Collins began to record keyboard and organ parts for The Charlatans' fifth album, Tellin' Stories, but was killed, just before sessions were completed, in a car crash on 22 July 1996 while driving his BMW 520i on the B4233, a country road north of Monmouth near Rockfield Studios where the album was being recorded.
+Collins began to record keyboard and organ parts for The Charlatans' fifth album, Tellin' Stories, but was killed in a car crash on 22 July 1996, just before sessions were completed.
+He was driving his BMW 520i on the B4233, a country road north of Monmouth near Rockfield Studios where the album was being recorded.
 An investigation into the accident showed that Collins had consumed a sizable amount of alcohol and was not wearing a seatbelt.
 He died from head injuries on the roadside shortly after the accident, having been thrown through the sunroof.
 Investigators concluded that he probably would not have died had he worn a seatbelt.

 The music industry and his colleagues were greatly shocked by his sudden loss.
 Collins' death occurred some three weeks before The Charlatans' biggest concert to date; supporting Oasis at Knebworth.
 Oasis's lead singer Liam Gallagher said "live forever, mate" as a dedication to Collins and introduction to their song "Cast No Shadow".